-In Bellevue, street lighting is either provided by the city or Puget Sound Energy (PSE).
+In Bellevue, street lighting is either provided by the city or by Puget Sound Energy (PSE).
 City-owned and maintained systems are typically found on Bellevue's arterial streets, and PSE systems are typically found in residential areas.
 Bellevue pays PSE a fee for operating and maintaining street lights in Bellevue.
-There are approximately 3,100 city street lights and 5,600 PSE street lights in Bellevue.
+As of December 2020, there were a total of 9,200 streetlights in the system, including 3,700 owned by the city and 5,500 owned by PSE.

 New Lights in Residential AreasYou can request a new street light on a public street in your neighborhood.
 If the new light can be installed on an existing PSE utility pole, there is typically no cost to the resident.
 Installation requires the approval of all residents within 100 feet of the new street light.
 NOTE: New street light requests will be filled with LED street lights wherever possible.